-A Kansas City birth injury lawyer at Cullan & Cullan can offer experienced and compassionate insight if your child suffered any type of birth-related brain injury.
+A Kansas City HIE lawyer at Cullan & Cullan can offer experienced and compassionate insight if your child suffered any type of birth-related brain injury.
 As medical doctors and lawyers, we understand just how serious HIE can be and how much it may impact your child’s life – and your life.
 Our goal is to improve your child’s quality of life and stability to the fullest extent possible.

 To find out how we can help you, give us a call at (816) 253-8606.
 Your consultation is free and private.

 Hypoxic ischemic encephalopathy may have many causes, including:

 - Uterine rupture

 - Prolonged or difficult childbirth

 - Delayed C-section

 It will be important to determine whether negligence contributed to the occurrence of HIE in your child.
 If your doctor or a nurse failed to identify fetal distress during delivery or delayed in recommending or performing a C-section, and your child suffered from oxygen deprivation as a result, this is grounds for a valid claim against the at-fault party.

 Do not delay in seeking counsel, and do not try to go it alone.
 Work with our Kansas City HIE attorneys and you will receive the level of support and legal counsel you and your child deserve.
 We are passionate about protecting children who have suffered harm due to the negligence of medical professionals and facilities.